 In fact, this is the unique totally bounded uniformity which induces the given proximity: every proximity-class of uniformities contains a unique totally bounded member.
 Moreover, a proximally continuous function between uniform spaces with totally bounded codomain is automatically uniformly continuous.
 Therefore, the forgetful functor is a left adjoint, whose right adjoint also lives over , is fully faithful, and has its essential image given by the totally bounded uniform spaces.

-In general, proximally continuous functions need not be uniformly continuous, but in addition to total boundedness of the codomain, a different sufficient condition is that the domain be a metric space.
+In general, proximally continuous functions between given uniform spaces need not be uniformly continuous.
+But in addition to total boundedness of the codomain, a different sufficient condition is that the domain be a metric space.